HomeMy WebLinkAbout1987-04-07 - City Council - Worksession - AgendaREVISED -

 and allow for monthly payments to be structured on step rates; 4)lower monthly

-payments by mortgage targeting in certain areas; S)deposit City funds in
+Payments by mortgage targeting in certain areas; 5)deposit City funds in

 institutions that finance low income housing; 6)systematic code enforcement by